Our Tenets

 -

-The first knowledge any person possesses is the knowledge of their own body — what it feels, what it needs, what it can bear.
-That knowledge belongs to no priest, no state, no employer, no doctor, no spouse, and no stranger.
-We hold that every person has the right to gather information freely, weigh it by their own conscience, and decide for themselves what they put into their body, what is taken from it, and what is done to it.
-No institution may override that decision, and no community — including this one — may shame, coerce, or punish a person for reaching a conclusion we would not have reached.
-We do not require members to agree with one another's choices, only to defend one another's right to make them.
+The first knowledge any person possesses is the knowledge of their own body, what it feels, what it needs, what it can bear.
+That knowledge belongs to no other, no state, no employer, no doctor, no spouse, and no stranger.
+We hold that every person has the right to gather information freely, weigh it by their own conscience, and decide for themselves what they put into their body, what is taken from it, and what is done with it.
+No institution or person may override that decision with shame, coercion, mandate, or punishment.

 -